Detection techniques and investigation of different neutrino experiments: CURRENT STATUS OF NEUTRINO

 \subsection{UPDATES OF KNOWN AND UNKNOWN OSCILLATION PARAMETERS}

-Global fit 1 doesn't include the updated results of Super-Kamiokande phase IV\cite{de2017status} whereas global Fit 2 does\cite{capozzi2017global}.
-In the global fit 1, there is no significant variations in the solar neutrino oscillation parameters(\textit{See Fig. 9}).
+Global fit 1(Table \ref{T1}) doesn't include the updated results of Super-Kamiokande phase IV\cite{de2017status} whereas global Fit 2 does\cite{capozzi2017global}.
+In the global fit 1, there is no significant variations in the solar neutrino oscillation parameters(Figure \ref{Fig.9}).

-Global Fit 1 includes the recent atmospheric data from ANTARES and IceCube DeepCore, the long-baseline data from T2K, MINOS and No$\nu$A, and the reactor experiments data include from Daya Bay, Chooz and RENO; mostly dominated by Daya Bay(\textit{See Fig. 10}) when compared to the global result\cite{de2017status}.
-However, none of the paper includes the updated results of atmospheric data from IceCube\cite{aartsen2018measurement} and NO$\nu$A as announced in the January 2018 JETP talk "Latest Oscillation Results from NOvA" by A. Radovic. \\

-The \textquotedblleft well-measured" four oscillation parameters are $\Delta m_{21}^{2}$, $\lvert\Delta m_{3\textit{n}}^{2}\rvert$, $\theta_{12}$ and $\theta_{13}$, those are measured to an appreciated accuracy upto a few \% level; $\theta_{13}$ is measured to 6\% level, the $\theta_{23}$ is affected by an octant ambiguity and measured less accurately at the level of $9.6\%$. \\The remaining unknowns are the sign of $\Delta m_{3\textit{n}}^{2}$ and the CP violating phase $\delta$.
+Global Fit 1(Table \ref{T1}) includes the recent atmospheric data from ANTARES and IceCube DeepCore, the long-baseline data from T2K, MINOS and No$\nu$A, and the reactor experiments data include from Daya Bay, Double Chooz and RENO; mostly dominated by Daya Bay(Figure \ref{Fig.10}) when compared to the global result\cite{de2017status}.
+However, none of the papers include the updated results of atmospheric data from IceCube\cite{aartsen2018measurement} and NO$\nu$A as announced in the January 2018 JETP talk "Latest Oscillation Results from NOvA" by A. Radovic\cite{radovic2018latest}.\\ The \textquotedblleft well-measured" four oscillation parameters are $\Delta m_{21}^{2}$, $\lvert\Delta m_{3\textit{n}}^{2}\rvert$, $\theta_{12}$ and $\theta_{13}$, those are measured to an appreciated accuracy upto a few \% level; $\theta_{13}$ is measured to 6\% level, the $\theta_{23}$ is affected by an octant ambiguity and measured less accurately at the level of $9.6\%$. \\The remaining unknowns are the sign of $\Delta m_{3\textit{n}}^{2}$ and the CP violating phase $\delta$.
 The values of the above parameters guide us to the Mass Hierarchy problem and also set the lower bounds for the absolute neutrino masses.
-However, the upper bounds can be set only by non-oscillation experiments (\textit{e.g. SBL}). \\Long base-line neutrino oscillation data play an important role in determining the mass ordering and CP violating phase $\delta$.
-The current global sensitivity to the CP phase value is dominated by the T2K experiment\textit{(See fig. 11)}, rejecting the $\delta=\frac{\pi}{2}$ after combining with the other experiments.
+However, the upper bounds can be set only by non-oscillation experiments.
+The current upper bound for the sum of the mass states with the cosmological results in combination with the oscillation results is $\sum_{i=1}^{3}m_{i}=0.17$eV at 95\% C.L. with 0.01eV of systematic uncertainities\cite{couchot2017cosmological}.\\Long base-line neutrino oscillation data play an important role in determining the mass ordering and CP violating phase $\delta$.
+The current global sensitivity to the CP phase value is dominated by the T2K experiment(Figure \ref{Fig.11}), rejecting the $\delta=\frac{\pi}{2}$ after combining with the other experiments.
 The results will be more prominent with the operation of DUNE and LBNO which will study matter effects through earth more precisely.